 X is a young male with complex needs including Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), and Oppositional Defiant Disorder (ODD).

-He has a history of early life trauma and attachment difficulties, having been adopted after significant safeguarding concerns in his birth family.
-Prior to arriving at Whinfell School, X was placed in an unregulated home environment, which was unable to meet his complex behavioural and care needs.
+X has a history of early life trauma and attachment difficulties, having been adopted after significant safeguarding concerns in his birth family.
+Prior to arriving at Whinfell School his previous placements, including foster care and residential homes, had broken down due to his challenging behaviours.
+X required a stable, regulated environment to provide consistent support, safety, and opportunities for development.

 Behaviour and Support Needs: